metapolator/metapolator/elements-of-design.md

 * drag and drop into a design space (also of a multiple-selection).

 ##### sequence column
 Here master sequences are managed.
-The connected dots show the extend of the sequence, and the arrow on the bottom item shows the top-down order of the sequence.
+All masters have a dot in this column—this identifies masters in other places in the UI.
+Connected dots show the extend of the sequence, and the arrow on the bottom item shows the top-down order of the sequence.
 The title item above the top master identifies the sequence elsewhere in the UI, double click to get a text edit box.

 * create master sequences via local menu (see below), or by mouse-down, drag across multiple masters, release: all masters involved form a new master sequence; default title: "sequence \<number\>", where the number steadily increases (for the project scope);
   * the sequencing starts on mouse-down; when the mouse is down and moved outside the sequence column, the sequencing is undone; when the mouse is released outside the view column, the sequencing did not take place.